juniperfdel/pypyslalib/README.md

 in the GNUv2 I am assuming `pyslalib` was released under GNUv2 as well, and I am releasing this code under GNUv3.
 The various `LICENSE` files are for each set of code being used and manipulated.
 I also took the liberty of updating the `SLALIB` license to the modern GNUv2 as opposed to the very outdated version (It had the wrong address).

-## Help
-Feel free to help out, it doesn't take much time especially if you are already have a passing familiarity with python, just ensure the formatting follows everything else and make a pull request.